 By the 1912-1913 winter season, 329 Beacon was the home of Dr. Richard Mason Smith, a physician, and his wife, Josephine Ethel (Brush) Smith.
-In 1912, they had lived (and he had maintained his medical offices) at 222 Marlborough.
+They previously had lived (and he had maintained his medical offices) at 222 Marlborough.

 Dr. Smith also moved his medical offices to 329 Beacon, sharing them with other doctors: Dr. L. Harry Newburgh in 1913 and 1914 (who moved his office to 419 Beacon by 1915), and Dr. Richard S. Eustis from about 1915.

-By 1923, it was the home of John Lillie and his wife, Amy H. (Reynolds) Lillie.
+On May 11, 1920, 329 Beacon was purchased from Eleanor Daggett and Henry L. Daggett, III, by Amy Hamilton (Reynolds) Lillie, the wife of John Lillie.
 He was an author and retired editor, having served as the resident editor in London for Harper’s magazine until 1915.
-They continued to live at 329 Beacon until about 1926.
+They previously had lived at the Hotel Vendôme.

-Jennie Russell died in December of 1934, and Katherine died in April of 1935.
+Jennie Russell died in December of 1934, and Katherine Russell died in April of 1935.

 Thomas Russell died in December of 1940.
-His sister, Elizabeth, continued to live at 329 Beacon until her death in January of 1960.
+Elizabeth E. Russell continued to live at 329 Beacon until her death in January of 1960.

-By 1962, 329 Beacon was the home of Philip Rahv and his wife, Theodora Jay (Stillman) Rahv.
+On January 30, 1962, 329 Beacon was acquired from Stuart Hastings and Joseph Gautreau by Philip Rahv (born Ivan Greenberg) and his wife, Theodora Jay (Stillman) Rahv.

-Philip Rahv (born Ivan Greenberg) was a professor at Brandeis University.
+Philip Rahv was a professor at Brandeis University.
 An internationally known literary critic, in 1933 had co-founded the Partisan Review in New York and was its co-editor until 1969.

 On September 25, 1968, Theodora Rahv was killed in a fire at 329 Beacon which damaged the second and third stories of the house.